avanzosc/mrp-addons/mrp_usability/README.rst

 * Show "Unreserve" button, only if there is a reserved component.
 * Show "Check Availabitiy", only if some component is not reserved, or partially reserved.
+* Improves the `action_show_details` behavior on stock moves to load customized forms and context for raw and finished products.
+* Enhances the tree view of components inside work orders with additional relevant fields
+* Makes the work order tree view more informative by displaying additional quantity-related fields like:
+* Adds `product_id` field in work order search views to enhance filtering options.

 Bug Tracker
 ===========